Law-making

 Parliamentary Education Office (PEO.GOV.AU)

-This graphic explains the difference between rules and laws.
+The difference between rules and laws:

 Rules